TBradfordSprague/GettingCleaningDataProject/ReadMe.md

 The final step makes it easy to verify the success in a View() windows.

+## Running the Script on Mac or Linux ##

+The script should work for all platforms, **except for the downloading step.**

+I am told the solution is to search for the line

+    download.file(theUrl, destfile="dataArchive.zip", mode="wb")

+and modify to

+    download.file(theUrl, destfile="dataArchive.zip", mode="wb", method = "Curl")

+Since I program on Windows 7, I cannot verify this solution.
+Presumably Mac and Linux programmers know the details of downloading files on their platforms.

 ##Data Sources ##

 These data were obtained from the following file specifically stored for the Coursera course, “Getting and Cleaning Data.”
 Here is a link to the original file from the course.